How I Prepared for the French Fluency Test (C1 Exam)

 Why I Decided to Focus on C1 French before C2

-If you’re in a similar situation to me, where you’d like the challenge of taking an exam but can’t necessarily afford the cost or travel to the exam site, I highly suggest you consider taking a mock exam instead!
+If you too would like the challenge of taking an exam but can’t necessarily afford the cost or travel to the exam site… I highly suggest you consider taking a mock exam instead!

 Since I assessed my ability as somewhere between C1 and C2, I decided to take it one step at a time and focus on getting a solid C1.